-1 Registered Nurse: The Nurse is responsible for overseeing the health and safety at camp.
+2 Registered Nurses: The Nurses are responsible for overseeing health and safety at camp.
 They administer medication, monitor special diets, and administer first aid.
 Click here for a list of Important Staff Dates and Camp Session Dates.
 RNs are paid $4000/ month ($25/hour).

 Personal Support Workers: Some campers are best supported in our program with a personal support worker (PSW) who can work with camp staff to provide 1:1 support at camp.
-PSW's are most often found through independent relationships between camper families and personal support workers.
+PSWs are most often found through independent relationships between camper families and personal support workers.
 PSWs are paid by the parents/guardians of the child they are supporting.
 For more information visit the PSW page.

-Leader in Training Counsellors: The Leader in Training Program is only offered at Camp Squamish.
-Counsellors for this program will work closely with the LIT Coordinator to run leadership training activities (including a 6 day canoe trip) for young leaders.
+The Leader in Transition Program: The LIT Program is only offered at Camp Squamish.
+Counsellors for this program will work closely with the LIT Coordinator to run leadership training activities (including a 5 day canoe trip) for young leaders.
 LIT counsellors will also spend at least 1 week as a counsellor for kids camp.
 L.I.T counsellors are paid the same wages as new and return staff.